|

 Porcelain Format

 The porcelain format has a line per attribute.
-If -z is given
+If -z is given then

-then the lines are terminated with NUL rather than a newline.
+the lines are terminated with NUL rather than a newline.

-Attributes are listed with a label and value separated by a
+Attributes are listed with a label and value separated by a single

-first attribute of a worktree is always worktree, an empty line
+attribute of a worktree is always worktree, an empty line

 indicates the end of the record.
 For example: